About the Bartlett Lecture Series

 The Bartlett Lecture Series was established in 1970 by the Bob Bartlett Memorial Fund and the University of Alaska.

 E.L.
 Bartlett was one of the first two Alaska Senators sent to Washington D.C. following statehood.
 He served from 1958 to 1968.
 The Bartlett Lecture Series was designed to promote a clearer vision of individual freedom and of the public good.

-**This program is shared amongst UAA, UAS, and UAF campuses.
+*The Bartlett Memorial Lecture Series is shared amongst the UAA, UAF, and UAS campuses.*